HumanCompatibleAI/eirli/docs/source/reproduction_scripts.rst

 ::

-    docker run -it --rm docker-hub-user/eirli:latest \
+    docker run -it --rm docker-hub-user/eirli-$USER:latest \
-        bash -c 'echo "Hello, world!" && ray stop'
+        bash -c 'echo "Hello, world!" && pkill -9 ray'

-This will start up Ray and an X server inside the contaier, print "Hello, world!", then shut down Ray and stop the container.
+This will start up an instance of  Ray (a distributed computing framework) and an X server (for environment rendering) inside the container.
+This will produce some messages and warnings.
+About 30 seconds after that, it will print "Hello, world!" and then exit.

 Running the code
 ----------------